Skip to content

 Think of a user who gets locked out of accounts often – they forget their password or forget which answer they gave to a question.
 With typical MFA when they input the wrong answer, they get locked out of their account.

 With a comprehensive fraud defense solution, a genuine customer who inputs the information wrongly can still be identified because you know it’s them based on their identity profile.
 The behavioral biometrics are confirmed, and within that identity you also know that customer does this often.
 It’s part of their pattern.
 You know how they type, how they scroll, and how they swipe.
 This eliminates a lot of the typical fraud situations – you know it’s not account takeover or identity theft because as soon as that individual landed on your site or your app their identity was matched.
 You know it's the customer trying to put the right password in there and they’re just not remembering which best friend they used when they set up 2FA.
-That's the only problem so you can eliminate friction for the customer in real time.
+That's the only problem so you can eliminate friction for the customer in live time.

 Picture identifiers are another great layer of defense – for example a picture the customer chooses ahead of time and it’s only accessible to them.
 It’s easier to remember an image they chose two months ago as their identifier than it is to remember a password.
 They click on that and they’re in.
 Since pictures are part of Captcha, fraudsters avoid it because there’s no way for them to know which picture was chosen.
 It's more difficult to intercept (for now) than passwords and trivia.